What defines a Criminal Record in Illinois?

 Illinois History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
-Illinois criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by a human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+The accuracy of criminal records data depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+The criminal records archives for Illinois usually tend to go back as far as the 1970s—which marked the earliest efforts to centralize and compile criminal and arrest data into an organized database much like we use today.
+Accuracy was more commonly affected by human errors in the past.
+However, in the 1990s, the quality and accuracy of record keeping improved exponentially due to computers.
+As a result, the information provided on StateRecords.org will vary from person to person.

 Illinois Megan’s Law

-Any adult or juvenile found guilty of any of the following offenses and attempts to commit any of the following offenses: forcible detention, if the victim is under 18 years of age, sexual exploitation of a child, sexual relations within families, exploitation of a child is required to register.
+The state of Illinois mandates the registration of any adult or juvenile found guilty of committing or attempting to commit any of the following offenses: forcible detention, if the victim is under 18 years of age, sexual exploitation of a child, sexual relations within families and exploitation of a child.